patsastus/hive-arena-2025/docs/rules.md

 The game ends when all flower fields are depleted and no bee is carrying flowers.
 The winner is the player with most flowers accumulated (or all tied for most).

-The game also ends if no flower has been dropped into a hive in the last N turns.
+The game also ends if no flower has been dropped into a hive in the last 50 turns.

 ## Hardcoded values